Agadir

 A short tour of the village of Agadir in 2005.

-A film by your servant.
+A film by yours truly.

-Agadir in 2005 Showtime Cdv Myriam
+Agadir in 2005 Showtime CDV Myriam

-A film by your servant
+A film by yours truly

 I met some wonderful and unforgettable people there.

-1) Engelberg 2) Agadir 3) Itaparica (2019)
+1) Engelberg 2) Agadir 3) Itaparica (2019).

-I am retired and live 1000m from the former village.
+I'm retired and live 1000m from the former village.

-Geo sound from 1968
+Geo sound from 1968.

-Many great memories remain attached to it.
+So many great memories remain attached to it.

-Great to find these memories.
+It's great to relive these memories.
 I've been back to Agadir several times.
 It's sad to only see the main gate again!

-Serge Vely the GO sound from 1968
+Serge Vely, the GO sound engineer from 1968.